griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Description

-Now we're at the part where we update the ShotGrid tool itself.
-In this first example of the tool, we're simply going to use the `Shotgun.get_session_token()` method to verify that we can connect and have a valid session.
+Now we're at the part where we update the ShotGrid Tool itself.
+In this first example of the Tool, we're simply going to use the `Shotgun.get_session_token()` method to verify that we can connect and have a valid session.
 So we'll be modifying `tool.py` with the following steps:

 * Rename the class
 * Define parameters